-Whether you’re starting an event planning business for social events, business events or a combination of both, anyone who is considering their own business should certainly be concerned about establishing a fair rate for services.
-It’s important to know how to charge for services.
+Whether you’re starting an event planning business for social events, business events or a combination of both, you should know how to charge for services.

-Unfortunately, the answer isn’t simple.
-Several factors go into determining one’s rate, including event planning operating expenses, salaries, and profits.
-The reality is that rates vary based on where you operate your business, types of projects you take on, and what the market is willing to pay.
+Several factors go into determining your rate, including event planning and operating expenses, salaries, and profits.
+Rates vary based on where you operate your business, types of projects you take on, and what the market is willing to pay.